simplelocalize/simplelocalize-cli/README.md

 ## Usage examples

-Below you can find some examples of using SimpleLocalize CLI.
+Below, you can find some examples of using SimpleLocalize CLI.

 ### Example: One file with translations